f-t-s/al-folio/_projects/cgd.markdown

 The interesting part is that the optimal choice of $$x$$ depends of $$y$$ and vice versa, and the objectives of the two players will in general be at odds with each other, the important special case $$f = -g$$ corresponding to zero-sum or minimax games.

 Since neither player can *know* what the other player will do, they might assume each other to not move at all.
-Thenext move of their opponent, both agents might as well assume each other to be stationary.
 Under this assumption, following the direction of steepest descent seems like a reasonable strategy, leading to simultaneous gradient descent (SimGD).

 $$ x_{k+1} = x_{k} - \eta \nabla_x f(x_{k}, y_{k}) $$\\